mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

 You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)

 ## Introduction
 The Autosuggest API helps users to complete queries faster by adding intelligent search capabilities to your web or mobile app.
 This API returns a list of results as well as suggested queries as the user types in the search field.
+This API also supports hindi language.
+If a user enters query in hindi language he will get results in hindi.

 ## Live Demo